Virtual Reality: Improving Aviation Safety And Cost

 VR controllers enable people to use their hands to practice for tasks such as commissioning parts and using barcode scanners.
 These virtual workplace simulations are easy to access from anywhere, so employees can operate the real machines and materials around the clock.
 This integration improves the supply chain by saving travel and time.

-Accenture reports that 67% of senior executives are anticipating that the combination of AI, XR, quantum computing, and distributed ledger technology will have a transformational impact on their organization within the next three years.
+Accenture reports that 67% of senior executives are anticipating that the combination of AI, extended reality (XR), quantum computing, and distributed ledger technology will have a transformational impact on their organization within the next three years.

-How to Implement an XR Training Scenario for Aviation
+How to Implement an VR Training Scenario for Aviation

 So, let’s take a look at the step-by-step process involved in implementing a VR or AR training scenario in the aviation industry.
 Here are the fundamental steps: